Jo-Anne Dixon DVM

 OFFICE & SHELTER STAFF

-A native of Massachusetts, Bekka now calls the Valley "Home" and is excited to join the ASWRV team as the Marketing and Development Assistant.
+A native of Massachusetts, Bekka now calls the Valley "Home" and is excited to join the ASWRV team!
 Before moving here, Bekka worked as an office assistant/dog care technician at Glen Highland Farm - a border collie rescue in central New York.
 Here she discovered her passion for connecting and building relationships between people and animals.
-Working as the Marketing and Development Assistant, she hopes to cultivate a stronger bond between the Wood River Valley community and their adopted pets.
+Working as the Stewardship and Marketing Coordinator, she hopes to cultivate a stronger bond between the Wood River Valley community and their adopted pets.

-Bekka lives in Hailey with her adopted Heeler mix Cali.
+Bekka lives in Hailey with her adopted Heeler mix, Cali, and adopted cat, Hops.
 Here they enjoy running, hiking, yoga, and soaking up the Sun Valley sunshine!

-Hillary Hayward, a PetSmart accredited dog trainer is the canine temperament evaluator, adoption counselor, and dog trainer at the Animal Shelter of the Wood River Valley.
+Hillary Hayward is the Behavior and Training Manager at the Animal Shelter of the Wood River Valley.
 She grew up in the Wood River Valley and joined the Shelter team when she returned to the area in 2008.
+She was recently accredited through the CCPDT (Certification Council of Professional Dog Trainers) and now is one of 5 registered CPDT-KA’s in the state of Idaho.

 When dogs arrive at the Shelter, Hillary is the primary temperament evaluator, determining what, if any, skills the dogs need to work on to be more adoptable, and what type of home might be the best fit for each animal.
 She then works to design and implement individual training plans for each dog, utilizing positive reinforcement training.
-She conducts training classes for the public, works one on one with most of the Shelter dogs, and is helpful in counseling potential adopters about finding new family members and training them to be a perfect fit.
+She conducts training classes for the public, works one on one with most of the Shelter dogs, and provides behavioral and training support for those adopting as well as after adoption.

 Hillary’s interest in dog training began when she got her pug, Abbey, in 2006 while living in California.
-She took Abbey to a class as a puppy and found that she had a natural interest and knack for dog training.
+She took Abbey to several levels of obedience classes as a puppy and found that she had a natural interest and knack for dog training.
 The pet training classes offered through the Shelter are one of Hillary’s favorite parts of her job, because she can see improvement in the animals and more confidence in the owners even after one session.

-Hillary lives in Bellevue with her husband Chad, her pug, Abbey, her Animal Shelter heeler mix, Darlin’ and their newest addition, Mac, a 6 year old Boston Terrier from the Idaho Falls shelter.
+Hillary lives in Bellevue with her husband Chad, her pug, Abbey, her Animal Shelter heeler mix, Darlin’ and their newest addition, Mac, a senior Boston Terrier from the Idaho Falls shelter.

 Adoption Counselor, Dog Trainer, Maintenance/Safety Manager